microsoft/FrameworkDetector/docs/Frameworks/WinUI2.md

 ### Runtime Detection

+The following package dependency should be present in the app's package dependency information:

+1. `Microsoft.UI.Xaml` prefix.

+The specific version of WinUI2 can be determined by extracting the version from the PackageFullName.

-The following module should be loaded by the running process:
+Or the following module should be loaded by the running process:

 1. `Microsoft.UI.Xaml.dll` with FileVersion ≥ 2.0 and < 3.0